Train-before-Test Harmonizes Language Model Rankings: Experiments

 We additionally examine the agreement between perplexity prior to fine-tuning and downstream task performance after fine-tuning.
 That is, between direct evaluation perplexity rankings and train-before-test downstream performance rankings.
 We plot such ranking agreement in Figure~\ref{fig:pp_dme}, dividing models into base models and instruction-tuned models.
-We find that, for base models, perplexity prior to fine-tuning is a strong indicator of task performance after fine-tuning.
+For base models, perplexity prior to fine-tuning is a strong indicator of model potential on downstream tasks, with an average Kendall's $\tau$ of 0.78.
 This indicates that, for base models, direct evaluation of perplexity is already a reasonably reliable metric for ranking models.
+Moreover, it indicates that the ranking consistency we observe reflects inherent model potential rather than artifacts introduced by fine-tuning.

-However, the same does not hold for instruction-tuned models.
-We find that instruction-tuning renders perplexity rankings unreliable, as ranking agreement is low across the board.
-This is to be expected: instruction fine-tuning tends to increase both benchmark performance and perplexity on general text corpora, thus clouding the relationship between perplexity and downstream evaluations.
-Fortunately, as shown earlier, train-before-test restores high ranking agreement between perplexity evaluations and downstream task performance.
+However, the same does not hold for instruction-tuned models (average Kendall's $\tau$ = 0.51).
+Instruction-tuning renders perplexity rankings unreliable, as ranking agreement is low across the board.
+This is to be expected: instruction fine-tuning tends to increase both benchmark performance ($\uparrow$) and perplexity ($\downarrow$) on general text corpora, thus clouding the relationship between perplexity and downstream evaluations.
+Fortunately, as shown earlier, train-before-test restores high ranking agreement between perplexity evaluations and downstream performance.